top of page

 Because of its great size, brute force, and ability to stand up on its back legs and run fast, the bear is much feared.
 Its claws are long and sharp.
 This animal can grasp, rip apart and kill with great force.

-Applying the comparison, idolatrous or atheistic nations and kingdoms are accustomed to acting in the same way, one against another, against other
+Applying the comparison, idolatrous or atheistic nations and kingdoms are accustomed to acting in the same way, one against another, against other types of nations, and against God and his Spiritual Kingdom.

 They trod underfoot the name of the true God, violently uprooting his work and, with great impudence, profane and destroy what is truly sacred.